turris-cz/user-docs/docs/hw/omnia-ng/omnia-ng.md

 ### M.2 M

 This slot is meant to be used for an NVMe SSD.
 It supports either 30mm or 42mm ones.
+It contains a PCI Express 3.0 2x bus.

 ### M.2 B